Undergraduate Student Opportunities

 Tutoring

-NSM’s Scholar Enrichment Program (SEP) offers free walk-in tutoring to UH students enrolled in the courses listed on the Scholar Enrichment Program Tutor Schedule.
+NSM’s Scholar Enrichment Program (SEP) offers free tutoring to UH students enrolled in the courses listed on the Scholar Enrichment Program Tutor Schedule.
 Tutoring is available for:

 • Biology II

-• General Biochemistry I
+• General Biochemistry I, II

 • Microbiology